ssube/onnx-web/docs/getting-started.md

 ## Tabs

-Understanding onnx-web's Core Features: onnx-web introduces a set of core features that form the backbone of your AI art journey.
+onnx-web includes a set of core features that form the backbone of your AI art journey.
 The Stable Diffusion process, capable of running on both AMD and Nvidia GPUs, powers the image generation pipeline.
 Explore the diverse tabs in the web UI, each offering unique functionalities such as text-based image generation, upscaling, blending, and model management.
 Dive into the technical details of prompt syntax, model conversions, and the intricacies of parameters, gaining a deeper understanding of how to fine-tune the AI art creation process.

 ### Txt2img Tab